Brown Environmental Leadership Lab (BELL): Alaska

 What is Provided

-For much of BELL Alaska, you will reside in a dorm building at the University of Alaska in Anchorage.
+You will reside in a dorm building at the University of Alaska in Anchorage.
 You will stay in shared suites equipped with private bathrooms.
 These rooms will include typical college furniture: a bed, desk and chair, dresser, trash can and access to wireless internet.
 You are also provided with the following:

 • bed sheets